myaut/dtrace-stap-book/book/hints/ex6.md

 This exercise is not so different than any [latency measurement][principles/perf#latency] script where latency is measured as difference between timestamps of two probe firings and saved to an aggregation.

 Note that `plockstat$` provider doesn't serve a probe for mutex lock attempt, so we had to expand it by using `pid$` provider.
 As you may notice from ustack outputs in `pthread.d` example, mutex lock attempts are implemented by `mutex_lock_impl()` libc function.
-We will use `quantize()` aggregation which will be printed with printa:
+We will use `quantize()` aggregation which will be printed with `printa`:

 ````` scripts/dtrace/mtxtime.d